-If you’ve been following along for a while you’ll know that every once in a while I like to mix things up.
-Creations like ‘cheesy’ potato soup, silky chocolate pudding pie or purple cream of mushroom soup might seem a little weird, but sometimes weird can turn out really right!
+If y’all have been stickin’ round for a spell, ya know that every now and again I like to stir the pot a bit.
+Whip up somethin’ odd like ‘cheesy’ tater soup, smooth as silk choco puddin’ pie or purple cream of mushroom soup might strike ya as peculiar, but sometimes peculiar can turn out just right!

-I’ve always been quite adventurous, you know, sometimes it’s my hair colour (or my sisters!) and other times it’s my food.
-Today, as you might have guessed by the title, it’s dessert.
-Rice pudding to be specific.
+I’ve always been a bit of a daredevil, y’see.
+Sometimes it’s my hair colour (or my sister’s!) and other times it’s what I’m fixin’ to cook.
+Today, as y’all might’ve guessed from the name of this here piece, we’re talkin’ ’bout dessert.
+Rice pudding, to be exact.

-Now, this recipe is neither German nor Bengali rice pudding.
-Chaler Payesh simply helped me think outside the box a little.
-I strayed away from the typical pudding rice and soon found myself gripped by the idea of black rice pudding.
+Now hold your horses!
+This recipe ain’t English nor Bengali rice pudding.
+Chaler Payesh just got me thinkin’ outside the box a smidgeon.
+I veered away from your regular puddin’ rice and soon found myself intrigued by this notion of black rice pudding.

-I cooked the rice in coconut milk, infused it with cardamom and bay leaves and topped it off with maple glazed pears.
-It turned out fabulously and tastes great hot and cold.
-Other topping ideas I’m dying to try are mango, blood orange, pomegranate and cashews.
+I simmered that there black rice in coconut milk, infused it with cardamom and bay leaves then topped it off with maple glazed pears.
+It turned out splendidly tasty both hot or cold.
+Other topping ideas got me lickin’ my lips are mangoes, blood oranges, pomegranates and cashews.

-If you make this recipe at home be sure to tag your photo #myvibrantkitchen.
-I love seeing all your beautiful recreations.
-And don’t forget to sign up for My Vibrant Kitchen’s newsletter below to get the latest recipes, vegan lifestyle tips and travel diaries straight to your inbox.
+If y’all whip up this recipe at home do tag your photo #myvibrantkitchen on social media platforms — love seein’ all your beautiful recreations!
+And don’t forget to sign up for My Vibrant Kitchen’s newsletter down below to get all them latest recipes; vegan livestyle tips; travel diaries – straight into your inbox!

 - Rice pudding: